gronat/streetget/README.md

 `streetget resume -D /local/myData    Prague_all`

-**Example 3:** Fetch only StreetView metadata from circular area of the radius _300m_ starting at GPS location 48.8567°N 2.3508°N,  label of the data is 'Paris' and it will be saved into `~/datasets` directory:
+**Example 3:** Fetch only StreetView metadata from circular area of the radius _300m_ starting at GPS location 48.8567°N 2.3508°N,  label of the data as 'Paris' and save it into `~/datasets` directory:

 `streetget circle 48.8567 2.3508 300 -D ~/datasets Paris`

 **Example 4:** Get info about available panoramas at location 50.0833°N, 14.4167°N.
 `streetget info 50.0833 14.4167`
 #####Output:
 	latlng: 50.083470, 14.416540